 that have come and gone from this stadium.

-Daniel Ortiz has been tearing the cover off the ball.
-With a .345/.391/.638 line in 58 at-bats, Ortiz has impressed.
+With a .345/.391/.638 line in 58 at-bats, outfielder Daniel Ortiz has impressed.
 He has 3 home runs, 6 doubles, a triple, and 13 RBIs.
-He does lead the Rock Cats with 16 Ks, so there is room for improvement, but it's fair to state that Ortiz, 23 years old, has exceeded expectations, and has helped this club make up for the absence of players like Aaron Hicks and Oswaldo Arcia in the lineup.
+He does lead the Rock Cats with 16 Ks, so there is room for improvement, but it's fair to state that the 23-year-old Ortiz has exceeded expectations, and has helped this club make up for the absence of players like Aaron Hicks and Oswaldo Arcia in the lineup.

 The final hitter I'm going to highlight for the moment is Josmil Pinto.
 He ended 2012 with the Rock Cats, looking good in 47 at-bats.
 Currently with a .295/.394/.574 line, Pinto leads New Britain with 4 home runs and 14 RBIs.
 He's also hit safely in 9 of his last 10 games, including 4 multi-hit games.